thakur-Yuvraj/Platformer-Game-with-Pygame/README.md

 # Platformer-Ninja-Game-with-pygame

-# how to run the game
+# How to run the game

 There are two ways to run the game, first is simply run the main.exe file which would run the game.